indiana-university/rivet-source/src/components/avatar/README.md

 A text or image-based graphic to represent a person or user

 ## When to use
-Use the avatar component to accompany content about a person.
+Use the avatar component to visually represent a person within content or a user interface.
 This could include:

 - A photo avatar of a person who said a quote (such as when used within the `quote` component)
-- A text or image avatar to represent a user who is logged into a system (such as when used within the `header`)
+- A text or image avatar to represent a user who is logged into a system (such as when used within the `identity module` in a `header`)

 ## When to use something else
 The image avatar should be used with raster images.
 If a vector graphic is desired, consider using something like a SVG instead.